-HABIHUT AT YOUR DOORSTEPLiving in the Korogocho slum, a small settlement on the outskirts of Nairobi, Kenya, is not easy.
+Living in the Korogocho slum, a small settlement on the outskirts of Nairobi, Kenya, is not easy.
 Think crowds, no running water or sanitation, minimal electricity, and widespread crime.
-Furthermore, property rights are limited, at best, and most goods and income are...
+Furthermore, property rights are limited, at best, and most goods and income are amassed in the underground...

 Swiss company donates water purification systems in Kenya earns carbon credits in return, and makes a profit.